pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "With freedom comes responsibility."
 --Eleanor Roosevelt, often said by Lubomir Komarov

+"No one can make you feel inferior without your consent."
+--Eleanor Roosevelt

 "A conservative is a man with two perfectly good legs who, however, has never learned to walk forward."
 --Franklin Delano Roosevelt